-Common Air Duct Problems
+Common Air Duct and Vent Problems

-Problem: Weak or insufficient air flow
+Problem: My air ducts provide weak or insufficient air flow

-Explanation: This could be caused by duct work that is improperly routed, unnecessarily long or has excessive bends; or vent piping that has been crimped, crushed or damaged.
-Homeowners can sometimes identify a problem by inspecting their duct work for signs of damage or wear.
-However, the ducts are often hidden in floors, ceilings and walls, making them impossible to examine without help from an HVAC technician.
+Explanation: This could be caused by ductwork that is improperly routed, unnecessarily long or has excessive bends; or vent piping that has been crimped, crushed or damaged.
+Homeowners can sometimes identify a problem by inspecting their ductwork for signs of damage or wear.
+However, the ducts are often hidden in floors, ceilings, and walls, making them impossible to examine without help from an HVAC technician.

-Problem: Improperly designed duct system
+Problem: My duct system wasn’t designed properly

 Explanation: According to the National Comfort Institute, the average duct system in the U.S. is only 57% efficient.
-One of the biggest reasons for this is that a poorly designed and installed system cannot supply and return the required airflow to heat and cool your house effectively even if your equipment is sized correctly and functioning properly.
+One of the biggest reasons for this is that a poorly designed and installed system cannot supply and return the required airflow to heat and cool your house effectively – even if your equipment is sized correctly and functioning properly.

 Explanation: The average home loses about 20% to 40% of the air that circulates through its ducts, causing major inefficiencies in your heating or cooling system.
-Investing in getting your ducts sealed ensures you will lose less air, meaning your system won’t be overworked trying to bring your rooms to a comfortable temperature.
-Leaky ducts can also allow pollutants to enter your home, negatively affecting your indoor air quality.
+Investing in getting your ducts sealed ensures you will lose less air, meaning your system won’t be overworked from trying to bring your rooms to a comfortable temperature.
+Leaky air ducts can also allow pollutants to enter your home, negatively affecting your indoor air quality.

-Explanation: Air that you have already paid to heat or cool can escape your ducts before it ever reaches your rooms if your registers are not sealed or are not sealed well at the duct connection.
-Checking these connections can prevent your HVAC system from unnecessarily working harder to counter the effect of poor seals.
+Explanation: Air that you have already paid to heat or cool can escape your ducts before it ever reaches your rooms if your registers are not sealed or are not sealed properly at the duct connection.
+Checking these connections can help prevent your HVAC system from unnecessarily working harder to counter the effect of poor seals.